sabrinadowla14/Project1-The-Monkees-Band/README.md

 ```
 - [wireframe](https://balsamiq.cloud/skwqn76/pgqbr93/r2278)

-* In my project folder I have monkees-wireframe folder for Monkees Band, which was done using paper and pencil.

 ## List of User Stories
 - As an Acquisition Gateway User, I need to select an Auction product in the Acquisition ordering platform so that I can bid on it.
 - As a Marketing Lead, I want to have a content management system so that I can manage and provide quality content and experience to my readers.